ddehun/VAE_practice/README.md

 # VAE_practice
-practice implementation to study VAE
+* Practical implementation to study VAE for MNIST data with Tensorflow.
+* Main reference code is [this repository](https://github.com/hwalsuklee/tensorflow-mnist-VAE).